My Name Is Khan: Filming

 Principal photography was commenced by Ravi K. Chandran on 18 December 2008 in Los Angeles.
-Farah Khan and Sham Kaushal provided the choreography and action respectively; Sharmishta Roy served as the production designer; Mohammed Kasim and Mansi Dhruv Mehta were the art directors; Sidharth Malhotra and Varun Dhawan, who would later make their film debuts with Johar's next directorial venture Student of the Year, also presented by Shah Rukh Khan, served as assistant directors.
-In January 2009, after a one-month schedule, Shah Rukh Khan went on to shoot an action scene in Dulha Mil Gaya (2010) but faced an accident that injured his shoulder.
+Farah Khan and Sham Kaushal provided the choreography and action respectively, while Sharmishta Roy served as the production designer, and Mohammed Kasim and Mansi Dhruv Mehta were the art directors.
+Among members of the direction team were associate Karan Malhotra, who would later direct the 2012 remake of Agneepath, an earlier classic produced by Johar's late father Yash, as well as assistants Sidharth Malhotra and Varun Dhawan, who would later make their film debuts with Johar's next directorial venture Student of the Year, also presented by Khan; other members included Armaan Jain, who would later make his acting debut with the 2014 film Lekar Hum Deewana Dil whose title was suggested by Johar, and Urvashi Shah, who had briefly appeared in a minor role in Jaane Tu...
+Ya Jaane Na (2008).
+In January 2009, after a one-month schedule, Khan went on to shoot an action scene in Dulha Mil Gaya (2010) but faced an accident that injured his shoulder.
 He underwent a physical therapy, and in the next month a surgery that made the shooting was delayed until the next month.
 After filming was continued, he faced severe migraines but only taking pills to relieve these.
 When the pain worsened he checked up to a doctor; his migraines were proven to have been the result of being in leaning position and raising his eyebrows for hours, which were required for his character.
 In January 2010, he had another physical therapy.

 The Los Angeles schedule began in March 2009.
 In the next month, the slum scenes were shot in Borivali.
 The next two days, the film was shot at a mosque in Andheri.
 Filming then moved to San Francisco in May 2009 for a 40-day schedule.
 Coinciding with the start of the 2009 swine flu pandemic, it was done secretly to avoid public attention, and finished a month afterwards.
 In August 2009, the cast and crew moved to Film City for shooting the hurricane scene.
 For the sets, Josh Maidain designed a dam of 135 × 240 m, along with churches and small houses.
 A 150 × 150 ft tank was also made, and approximately 12 thousand liters of water were used for the scene.
 This schedule, which was the last of the production, began on 1 September and was completed in a month.
 During the filming, a snake reportedly entered the tank and panicked all the workers.
 My Name Is Khan was edited by Deepa Bhatia, while Dileep Subramaniam and Anuj Mathur were involved in the sound design.
 The film's final cut runs for 155 minutes.